 When we conduct these analyses, our assessment is designed to establish that a decline, collapse, or extinction of an endangered or threatened species is not likely; we do not conduct these analyses to establish that such an outcome is likely.
-In this step of our analyses, we use the species' status (established in the Status of the Species section of this Opinion) as our point of reference.
+In this step of our analyses, we use the species' status (established in the Status of the Species section of these Opinions) as our point of reference.

-2.3 Evidence Available for the Consultation
+2.3.
+Evidence Available for the Consultation

 To conduct these analyses, we considered all lines of evidence available through published and unpublished sources that represent evidence of adverse consequences or the absence of such consequences.
-Over the past decade, the body of scientific information on the effects of the stressors we associate with U.S. Navy training activities on marine mammals and other marine life has increased substantially.
-For example, numerous investigators have studied the behavioral responses of marine mammals to vessel approaches (Au and Green 1990, Au and Perryman 1982, Bain et al. 2006, Bauer 1986, Bejder 1999, 2006a, 2006b; Bryant et al. 1984, Corkeron 1995, David 2002, Erbé 2000, Félix 2001, Magalhães et al. 2002, Goodwin and Cotton 2004, Hewitt 1985, Lusseau 2003, 2006; Lusseau and Bejder 2007, Ng and Leung 2003, Nowacek et al. 2001, Richter et al. 2003, 2006; Scheidat et al. 2004, Simmonds 2005, Watkins 1986, Williams and Ashe 2007, Williams et al. 2002, 2006a, 2006b; Würsig et al. 1998).
-In addition, several investigators have studied the potential responses of marine mammals and other marine organisms to humangenerated sounds in marine environments or have integrated and synthesized the results of these studies (for example, Abgrail et al. 2008, Bowles et al. 1994; Croll et al. 1999, 2001; Frankel and Clark 1998; Gisiner 1998, McCauley and Cato 2001; NRC 1994 1996, 2000, 2003, 2005; Norris 1994; Reeves 1992, Richardson et al. 1995, Southall et al. 2007, Tyack 2000, 2007; Wright et al. 2007).
-We supplemented information from these sources with information from after-action-reports the U.S. Navy provided on training exercises it conducted between 2006 and 2008 off the Southeastern United States (U.S. Navy 2006b, 2007c, 2007e, 2008c, 2008d).
+Over the past decade, a considerable body of scientific information on anthropogenic sound and its effects on marine mammals and other marine life has become available.
+Many investigators have studied the potential responses of marine mammals and other marine organisms to human-generated sounds in marine environments or have integrated and synthesized the results of these studies for example, Abgrail et al. 2008, Bowles et al. 1994; Croll et al. 1999, 2001; Frankel and Clark 1998; Gisiner 1998, McCauley and Cato 2001; NRC 1994 1996, 2000, 2003, 2005; Norris 1994; Reeves 1992, Richardson et al. 1995, Southall et al. 2007, Tyack 2000, 2007; Wright et al. 2007).